Sukbin Choe: Death

-In 1718, Lady Choe died at the age of 47, in Ihyeon Palace.
-(Note: It was customary for royal consorts to die out of the main palace.
-Some queens voluntarily decided to leave Changdeokgung and die in their own private residences.)
-That same year, Sukjong declared the Crown Prince as regent.
+In 1718, Lady Choe died at the age of 47, in Changuigung, her son's residence.
+(Note: It was customary for royal consorts to die outside the main palace.
+Some queens voluntarily decided to leave the palace and die in their own private residences.)

-On her memorial tablet, under the description of her character it is written:
+On her spirit tablet, under the description of her character it is written:

 "Her disposition and her dignity were absolutely indivisible.
 She did not scruple on people.
 She was respectful and always waited on Queen Inhyeon and later on Queen Inwon.
 Her wisdom and intelligence shone in her interaction with others.
 She kept to her duty and protocol.
 She never entered in palace disputes.
 She spent her days in peace and harmony."

 Her tomb is located in Paju, Gyeonggi Province, South Korea.
 It is called Soryeongwon (소령원; 昭寧園) and was designated as Historical Site No. 358.

-Sukjong died in 1720, supposedly after telling Yi Yi-myoung to name Prince Yeoning as Gyeongjong's heir.
+Sukjong died in 1720, supposedly after telling Yi I-myeong to name Prince Yeoning as Crown Prince Yun's heir.

-When her son became king, he set up an altar near her grave, as a display of his deep filial piety.
-In addition to building memorial tablet halls on the four spots around her grave, he also erected gravestones, the contents of which were written by him in her memory.
+When her son became king, he set up an altar near her tomb, as a display of his deep filial piety.
+In addition to building memorial halls on the four spots around her grave, he also erected gravestones, the contents of which were written by him in her memory.

-Her memorial tablet was enshrined in Chilgung (칠궁; 七宮), the place which houses the memorial tablets of seven other royal consorts who gave birth to kings but didn't become queens themselves.
+Her spirit tablet was enshrined in Chilgung (칠궁), the place which houses the spirit tablets of seven royal consorts who gave birth to kings.

-Lady Choe was given the posthumous name Hwagyeong ("harmonious reverence").
-She was later elevated to Hwideok ("magnificent virtue") and to Ansun ("tranquil purity").
+Lady Choe was given the posthumous name Hwagyeong.
+She was further bestowed the honorific name Hwideok Ansun Subok.